Adri96/Haskell-Bitcoin-Price-Guesser/README.md

 ## Support

 You can write me at adriamunuera@me.com if you want to share some thoughts about this program or you have any kind of question :smile:

+## License

+Do whatever you want with this.
+I don't really care.
+Just, if you use it, leave me a star on the project.